qmaurmann/What-is-a-programming-language/README.md

         (letrec ([x x]) x)

 * You can't easily shadow the keywords and primitive operations.
+For instance,

-For instance, (let ([+ (lambda (x y) (* x y))]) (+ 5 5)) evaluates 10, not 25 as it would in Racket.
-This is because, while + *is* a valid symbol, the form (+ <expr> <expr>) is is found before procedure application
+        (let ([+ (lambda (x y) (* x y))]) (+ 5 5))
+evaluates to 10, not 25 as it would in Racket.
+This is because, while + *is* a valid symbol, the form

+        (+ <expr> <expr>)
+is is found before procedure application

         (<expr> <expr>*)
 and so the value of + is never looked up.
 If one *must* shadow the builtins, there's always the option to write things like

         (let ([apply2 (lambda (f x y) (f x y))]
               [+ (lambda (x y) (* x y))])
           (apply2 + 5 5))